Q&A Guide for Non-Muslims Visiting the UAE During the Holy Month of Ramadan

 Other things to be mindful of during Ramadan

 Ramadan is not only about food for Muslims, but it is also about abstention – including tobacco, sex, and music – and tolerance.

 Hold fire on any public displays of affection, avoid kissing, and even hand-holding between grown-ups (with your child is fine).

 Appropriate dress standards must be observed in public (much more stringently enforced than usual).
 All grown-ups (including teens) should be dressed conservatively and look to have arms and legs covered in public – and certainly avoid bathers, cleavage, and tight clothing; this is not the month to book your bikini-clad hotel resort retreat.

 Speaking of resorts, some Emirates are laxer than others regarding resort settings.
 Ras Al Khaimah resorts, for example, have still served food and drinks during the day for many years.

-In Fujairah, we’ve stayed at adjoining resorts in Ramadan, where one was playing music and serving food at the pool bar whilst the neighbouring hotel was strictly no outdoor F&B service until Iftar.
+In Fujairah, we’ve stayed at adjoining resorts in Ramadan, where one was playing music and serving food at the pool bar, whilst the neighbouring hotel was strictly no outdoor F&B service until Iftar (even this has changed now – friends went in 2022, and said ALL Fujairah resorts were serving during Ramadan)

 You’ll need to enquire on a case-by-case basis.
-This is one area that has changed significantly over the ten Ramadans we’ve personally experienced across all 7 Emirates.
+This is one area that has changed significantly over the twelve Ramadans we’ve personally experienced across all 7 Emirates.

 In that hour or so before sunset and Iftar, the patience of many is strongly tested, and you may experience some erratic driving.
 It is best to steer clear of the roads, and if going for your evening meal, be mindful of letting others who might need it more go before you (I did notice last year that food courts started opening pre-Iftar).